This portion of the guide takes you through the steps for configuring your specific SSO integration using the Okta Admin Console.

 You can use the

 .well-known/openid-configuration API endpoint to configure Okta interactions programmatically.
-When a web integration has the
+When a web app integration has the

 implicit value set for the